vcuse/MixedRealityRobotics/README.md

 # Mista :sparkler:

-_TODO: expand summary; See symposium board abstract and introduction._
-- Goal: Evaluate the use of Mixed Reality as an alternative to control robots with precision
+Experiment Goal: Evaluate the use of Mixed Reality as an alternative to control robots with precision
 - Developed for the GoFa™ CRB 15000.

 ## :card_index_dividers:	Files